-Coldplay & A.R.
-Rahman Perform Stunning Cover of 'Vande Mataram' at Global Citizen Festival India
+Coldplay & AR Rahman Perform 'Vande Mataram' to Close Festival

-The cover of a traditional Indian poem capped off an incredible night of music and collaboration.
+The singers' version of the national song capped off an incredible night of music & collaboration.

 It had already been an incredible night of music and collaboration between an Indian musical superstar, A.R.
 Rahman, and the biggest British rock band on earth, Coldplay.